Renee A. Rossi

 I don't talk "at" you--I talk "with" you.
 I want you to be an active part of the discussion.

 I use a combination of therapeutic approaches based on what may work best for you and what you are comfortable with.
 I primarily pull from components of Cognitive Behavioral Therapy (CBT), Family Systems, Person-Centered, Mindfulness-Based, and Strength-Based.
 It's important to me that everything we do remains culturally sensitive and trauma focused as well.

 I believe in being "real" and informal, and making you feel comfortable.
 Laughter, making faces or noises are all acceptable ways to express emotions!
 I welcome you to bring coffee (or water or tea!) and sit wherever you feel comfortable in the room.
 It doesn't matter how old you are--you can color or draw, or just sit back and drink your coffee while we chat.
 I have a laid back style and it's important to me that my therapy room is a comfortable, relaxing environment.

 When I'm not at Open Space CCW, you may also find me...

 Watching my kids play sports, reading a good book, or watching Netflix.

-Call us for your free phone consultation, click the link above to schedule online, send us a message via our contact form below, or email us to get started.
+Call us, send us a message via our contact form below, or email us to get started.